dvdmtw98/notes/My Vault/Cloud Service Providers/Azure/Azure Security Services/Azure Resource Tags.md

 Tags can be used as an variable that will be used by your scripts for automation
 Tags can be assigned at the Resource Group and Subscription level as well (Tags are not automatically inherited by resources)
 Two tags with the same name cannot be assigned to the same resource

+`hidden-link` is a special type of tag which will commonly by encountered when working with ARM templates.
+They are Azures internal tags used to link services to the resource blade.